Dates are being finalised for 2020/2021 and will be published soon. Please contact us for more details

 - Poetry, improv and other art forms in change and development work

 - Almost anything you want, if you can make a case for its relevance

 COVID-19 MEASURES TO HELP YOU BOOK WITH CONFIDENCE

-Roffey Park is taking bookings for face-to-face programmes starting from September onwards.
-You can book in confidence, safe in the knowledge that if government restrictions prevent your attendance, we will either reimburse you in full or book you onto a later, suitable start date.
+Roffey Park is taking bookings for face-to-face programmes.
+You can book in confidence, safe in the knowledge that if government restrictions prevent your attendance, we will transfer you to an online version of programme.
 We are also able to offer a range of facilitated, online learning modules on an open, in-house or bespoke basis, please contact us to find out more.